ava-labs/avalanchejs/README.md

 # AvalancheJS - The Avalanche Platform JavaScript Library

+## Deprecated: This project is being deprecated.
+For the latest version please use @avalabs/avalanchejs

 ## Overview

 AvalancheJS is a JavaScript Library for interfacing with the Avalanche Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
 The AvalancheJS library allows you to issue commands to the Avalanche node APIs.